Argentina gets second reprieve from U.S. court on debt payment

 Holdouts then filed a motion seeking a security deposit be made to show Argentina was acting in good faith with the court.

 "Appellees request that this Court amend its November 28, 2012 stay order by requiring the Republic of Argentina to post security on or before December 10, 2012.
-It is hereby ordered that the motion is denied," the 2nd Circuit said in its ruling.
+It is hereby ordered that the motion is denied," the appeals court said in its ruling.

-The 2nd Circuit has scheduled oral arguments in the case for Feb 27, 2013.
+The appeals court has scheduled oral arguments in the case for February 27, 2013.

-A spokesman for Elliott declined to comment on the latest ruling from the 2nd Circuit.
+A spokesman for Elliott declined to comment on the latest ruling from the appeals court.

 Prices for Argentina's dollar-denominated bonds issued during the debt swaps rose between 1.5 percent and 3.9 percent on Tuesday in local over-the-counter trade.
 Bond prices jumped across the board after the appeals court ruling was reported.